TimCares/MasterThesis/docs/thesis/appendix/pseudocode.typ

   ),
 caption: [
   Abstract code used in the forward pass for distilling the multimodal Transformer SHRe from a pretrained ResNet-50-A1 model.
+  The shared encoder returns a list of represenations.
+Each element corresponds to the activations of one linear layer in the shared encoder.
 ],
 kind: "code",
 supplement: [Code],